 Have you been wondering what’s all the deal about IoT?
-In this article, we will be covering just that and everything necessary to understand about IoT, how it works, what are its pros and cons, what industries can benefit from it, and finally how one prepares for a career in this new domain.
+In this article, we will be covering just that and everything necessary to understand about IoT, an overview of IoT, how it works, what are its pros and cons, what industries can benefit from it, and finally how one prepares for a career in this new domain.

 Data is currently challenging the traditional ways of working and adding new cloud technologies that can contribute tremendously to the growth of every sector.
 Integrating IoT with all these cloud technologies greatly changes the way how the industry works.

 |Will be discussing the following topics: